lycus/mci/docs/instruction_set.rst

 Similar to mem.alloc_.
 This instruction, however, allocates the memory on the stack.
-This means that memory allocated with this instruction shall not be freed manually with mem.free_ or mem.gcfree_, as the code generator inserts cleanup code automatically.
+This means that memory allocated with this instruction shall not be freed manually with mem.free_, as the code generator inserts cleanup code automatically.

+The target register must be a pointer.

 mem.snew
 --------